Cephalogram Synthesis and Landmark Detection in Dental Cone-Beam CT Systems: Materials And Methods

-According to \cite{farman2005dentomaxillofacial,farman2006development,moshiri2007accuracy,kumar2007comparison}, RayCast is applied to synthesize preliminary 2D cephalograms from 3D volumes,
+According to \citep{farman2005dentomaxillofacial,farman2006development,moshiri2007accuracy,kumar2007comparison}, RayCast is applied to synthesize preliminary 2D cephalograms from 3D volumes,

-where $\boldsymbol{g}(y, z)$ is an (enhanced) attenuation integral image, and $\mathcal{P}$ is a projection operator.
-The pixel intensity values of $\boldsymbol{g}$ are typically in the range of approximately [0, 6] for human heads.
-When using parallel-beam X-rays, $\mathcal{P}$ is an orthogonal projection along the $X$ direction; when using cone-beam X-rays, $\mathcal{P}$ is a perspective projection using the geometry of a standard Wehmer cephalostat \cite{kumar2007comparison}, i.e., with the isocenter-to-detector distance of 11.5\,cm and the source-to-isocenter distance of 152.4\,cm.
-Since synthetic cephalograms with orthogonal projection provide better measurement accuracy than those with perspective projection \cite{kumar2007comparison}, orthogonal projection is mainly used in this work.
+where $\vg(y, z)$ is an (enhanced) attenuation integral image, and $\mathcal{P}$ is a projection operator.
+The pixel intensity values of $\vg$ are typically in the range of [0, 6] for human heads.
+With parallel-beam X-rays, $\mathcal{P}$ is an orthogonal projection along the $X$ direction; with cone-beam X-rays, $\mathcal{P}$ is a perspective projection using the geometry of a standard Wehmer cephalostat \citep{kumar2007comparison}, i.e., with the isocenter-to-detector distance of 11.5\,cm and the source-to-isocenter distance of 152.4\,cm.
+Since synthetic cephalograms with orthogonal projection provide better measurement accuracy than those with perspective projection \citep{kumar2007comparison}, orthogonal projection is mainly used in this work.